-- 203. Plaintiff N.H. is the mother of N.H.1, a 14-year-old court-involved student who was born on July 4, 1990. - 204.
+- 201. Plaintiff N.H. is the mother of N.H.1, a 14-year-old court-involved student who was born on July 4, 1990. - 202.
 In the spring of 2004, N.H.1 was in seventh grade and received a notice informing her that she had to attend summer school at I.S.
-59 and re-take the citywide exams in order to be promoted to the 8th grade. - 205.
-In June 2004, N.H.1 was placed in the Queens Alternative To Detention ("ATD") program, a court-ordered setting.
+59 and re-take the citywide exams in order to be promoted to the 8th grade. - Detention ("ATD") program, a court-ordered setting.
 She remained in ATD until September 27, 2004.
 Because she was in ATD, N.H.1 was not provided summer school and was not given the opportunity to take the citywide exams, as citywide exams for 7th grade students are not administered in Passages Academy, the DOE school education program at ATD.
 As a result of her failure to receive summer school instruction and take the citywide exams, she was automatically held over in grade because she was in Passages.